Thomas Wardle: Early years

-Wardle's father was Englishman Walter Wardle, who arrived in Western Australia in 1890.
+Wardle's father, Walter Wardle, was born in Auckland New Zealand and arrived in Western Australia in 1890.
 Walter worked as a valuer and later as a branch manager at the Rural and Industries Bank of Western Australia.
 Tom was one of five children of Walter and his wife and the family lived in a number of towns in the south-west of the state.
 He attended schools at Albany, Katanning and Tambellup, and in Perth at Thomas Street School and Perth Boys School.

 His mother died while he was in high school and, in 1927 at the age of 15, Wardle started his working career at the National Bank.
 In February 1941, aged 28, he was charged with stealing £162/8/- from the bank's Merredin branch.
 He made full restitution of the money, which influenced a judge to impose a suspended sentence on a bond of £100.
 About the time of the theft, he was engaged in a romance with his sister's Swedish-born friend Hulda Olson, whom he married on 31 August 1940.
 Wardle joined the Citizens Military Force and in 1942 enlisted for overseas service, leaving his wife and newly born daughter Dianne behind with his parents-in-law.
 He was discharged from the army in early 1946 as a staff sergeant, having seen action against the Japanese in an anti-aircraft unit in New Guinea and Malaya.

 Their second child, Geoffrey, was born in October 1946, the same year Tom and Hulda opened a corner-store grocery in rented premises in Fitzgerald Street, North Perth steadily building the business and good will.
 They purchased the property in 1952.

 While holidaying in Sweden with his wife in 1955, Wardle observed developments in northern European supermarket retailing that was a move away from shop-counter service to a system that allowed shoppers to browse aisles of produce at their own leisure.
 He also saw greater competition between retailers, unlike the resale price maintenance regime which seemed to exist in Australia.
 He later spoke of the mark-ups from local supermarket chains such as Freecorns, Charlie Carters and Tom Wills: